Charles Hamilton Houston: Early life

 As the U.S. entered World War I, Houston joined the U.S. Army as an officer.
 The military was racially segregated.
 From 1917 to 1919, he served as a First Lieutenant in the United States Infantry, based in Fort Meade, Maryland, with service in France.
-After being chastised for, during a brief detail as a Judge Advocate, finding a Black sergeant not worthy of prosecution, Houston wrote later:
+After being chastised, during a brief detail as a Judge Advocate, for finding a Black sergeant not worthy of prosecution, Houston wrote later:

 The hate and scorn showered on us Negro officers by our fellow Americans convinced me that there was no sense in my dying for a world ruled by them.
 I made up my mind that if I got through this war I would study law and use my time fighting for men who could not strike back.